kari-sri/AI-in-Digital-Twin/README.md

-# Digital Twin Research — 6G & Cyber-Resilience
+# Digital Twin literature review: AI-driven Digital Twin capabilities, impacts on 6G and strategies for cyber-resilience.

 This repository contains our group paper on **Digital Twin and its contributions to 6G and Cyber-Resilience**.